 Brazil is experiencing an increase in activity related to its large deepwater and pre-salt oilfield basins.
 This increase in activity is driven primarily by the state-owned oil company, Petroleo Brasileiro S.A., or Petrobras, and other producers, including BP p.l.c., Chevron Corporation, Exxon Mobil Corporation, OGX Petroleo e Gas Participacoes and Royal Dutch Shell plc.
-Petrobras has publicly announced plans to spend approximately \$142 billion on exploration and production activities from 2012 through 2016 and has stated that its offshore supply vessel needs could increase from approximately 290 in 2010 to nearly 480 in 2015.
-Brazilian operators plan to add one new floating rig by the end of 2013.
+Petrobras has publicly announced plans to spend approximately \$148 billion on exploration and production activities from 2013 through 2017 and has stated that its offshore supply vessel needs could increase from approximately 290 in 2010 to nearly 480 in 2015.
+Brazilian operators do not plan to add any new floating rigs by the end of 2013.

-Since the beginning of 2010, we have increased our presence in Brazil from zero to a high of 14 vessels.
-During 2012, four of our OSVs operating in Brazil which had been operating under long-term charters were mobilized back to the GoM at the conclusion of those contracts.
-As of March 31, 2013, we had eight vessels working in Brazil under long-term contracts for Petrobras.
-Current high operating costs as well as regulatory complexity and bureaucratic inefficiency are impacting our ability to generate operating margins commensurate with those we have historically generated in the GoM.
+Since 2011, we have decreased our presence in Brazil from as many as 14 vessels to five vessels currently working under long-term contracts for Petrobras.
+We have remobilized to the GoM nine of our OSVs at the conclusion of their contracts.
+Current high operating costs as well as regulatory complexity and bureaucratic inefficiency are impacting our ability to generate operating margins in Brazil that are commensurate with those we are and have historically generated in the GoM.
 Moreover, Petrobras is the single largest consumer of our services in Brazil.
 As is typical with large state-owned national oil companies, contracts with Petrobras are onerous and contain multiple provisions that allow Petrobras to impose penalties and deduct payments for performance issues even if we disagree with the basis of those penalties or deductions.
 Petrobras has exercised these kinds of measures in our contracts and we expect that we will continue to confront similar issues with Petrobras going forward.
 In addition to regulatory complexity and the inherent difficulties associated with the Petrobras contracting regime, there is an acute shortage of mariners in Brazil, which we are required by law to employ on our vessels.
 This shortage is a significant contributor to escalating costs in Brazil and could present a barrier to our near-term growth in that market.
-We recently declined the opportunity to renew, with Petrobras, four of our remaining eight 240 class vessels whose charters expire during the summer of 2013.
+We declined the opportunity to renew, with Petrobras, one of our remaining five 240 class vessels whose charter expires during the summer of 2013.
 Our long-term view in Brazil is that its preeminence as a deep water drilling region will offer us significant opportunities, particularly as our newbuild vessels are delivered.
 Those vessels will have the large capacities necessary for remote and ultra-deep water drilling regions, such as the pre-salt Brazilian market.
 We see Petrobras making significant investments intended to stem the logistical bottlenecks that have hampered its ability to take full advantage of its offshore fleet.
-As those chokepoints get worked out over the next few years, we believe that the 6,000 DWT vessels in our fifth newbuild program will have a competitive advantage over 3,000 DWT vessels, which dominate Pebrobras' fleet today.
+As those chokepoints get worked out over the next few years, we believe that the 6,000 DWT vessels in our fifth OSV newbuild program will have a competitive advantage over 3,000 DWT vessels, which dominate Pebrobras' fleet today.